gitbrent/SpRestLib/README.md

 ## REST API Methods
 Returns the results of a given REST call to any [SharePoint REST API](https://msdn.microsoft.com/en-us/library/office/dn268594.aspx)

-Use the `sprLib.rest()` interface to GET or PORT to any of the dozens of available SP REST API Endpoints.
+Use the `sprLib.rest()` interface to GET or POST to any of the dozens of available SP REST API Endpoints.

 The available REST service endpoints can add Users to Groups, create columns in a List/Library, enumerate site properties and other super useful functions.

-**Get Results**
-Calling the SharePoint REST APIs directly via AJAX calls will return results in different forms (some are `data.d` while others are `data.d.results`) whereas SpRestLib always returns consistent results in the form of array of objects with name/value pairs.

 Syntax:
 `sprLib.rest(options)`